violetaGitHub/TrapTeamMainSite/README.md

-# TrapTeam Online by Trap Team NZ.
+# Trap Team Online by Trap Team NZ.
 Powered by Github.
 # In Development